Best UHP Summer Tires 2026: 6 Top Picks

 Best value-minded sporty pick: Falken Azenis FK520.

-Quick pick: The Michelin Pilot Sport 4S is the safest all-around recommendation for many drivers because it blends dry grip, wet confidence, ride comfort, and expected tread life better than many UHP summer tires.
-If your priority is rain-focused performance, compare it closely with the Continental SportContact 7 and Bridgestone Potenza Sport.
+Quick pick: The Michelin Pilot Sport 4S is the strongest all-around starting point in this shortlist for drivers who want dry grip, wet confidence, ride comfort, and useful tread life in one summer tire.
+If your priority is rain-focused performance, compare it closely with the Continental SportContact 7.

 Check Product Details on Amazon ➜